 Figure 4.
-Percent of French, Haitian and Creole Population with Limited English Proficiency, Speaking French, Haitian and Creole because Tract Census Tract ру
+Percent of French, Haitian and Creole Population with Limited English Proficiency, Speaking French, Haitian and Creole by Census Tract

 The Spanish-speaking LEP population is likely to be the most frequent LEP population encountered, but all County Divisions and staff must do appropriate review of programs, services, and activities to identify other LEP language populations where language assistance is needed.
 For example, Haitian Creole LEP populations are concentrated in certain parts of the County and may require language assistance for projects or programs in those areas.